Wello6143/wello6143/README.md

 * 🇻🇳 Vietnamese

-* 🐧 Co-founder of a hobby-based team, Weeb/Linux
+* 🐧 Co-founder of a hobby-based team, Weeb/Linux and Videlop Community

-* 🤠 Red Hat fan

 Contact me via: